What use is a privacy coin if you don’t have a secure place to store it?

 The Jaxx Liberty wallet is now available on Android Mobile, Android Tablet, and Google Chrome. iOS and desktop (Mac and Windows) versions are coming soon.
 Users have already confirmed that the wallet has an attractive and easy to use interface.
 And it has been designed to look the same on every device, so it’s always easy to use, even if you switch from mobile to desktop versions.

 Security is a top concern to the Jaxx developers, and they always leave you in full control of your private keys.
 The Jaxx Liberty wallet doesn’t store them and no one besides you will ever have access to them.
 And with a quick and easy backup and restore system you’ll never have to worry about losing your ZEC because of a simple error or forgetfulness.

 And if you’re having trouble you can always reach out the support team, who are available 24/7.

 The lack of a desktop version of Jaxx Liberty is a bit of a disappointment, but the Jaxx legacy desktop version is still available for use.

 If using your ZCash on the go is your thing the Coinomi mobile wallet might be a perfect choice.
 Created in 2014, the Coinomi mobile wallet let’s you store and manage your ZCash and over 500 other digital assets right on your mobile device.
-And if you love your mobile Coinomi app you’ll be glad to know that a desktop version for Windows, OS X and Linux will be available by the end of 2018.
+And if you love your mobile Coinomi app you’ll be glad to know that a desktop version for Windows, OS X and Linux.

 Built in ShapeShift and Changelly allow you to easily swap coins, and the user interface makes the wallet simple to use and intuitive even for beginners.